hellerve/ptolemy/README.md

 thesis didn't help.
 I'll read a bit more about it, but for now I'll have to conclude that Rust is not for me, neither theoretically nor practically.

+* *If Hemingway Wrote JavaScript* by **Angus Croll** (2014)

+One of the most delightful tech books I've ever read.
+It is whimsical, and while only tangentially pedagogical, an incredibly gratifying read.
+I expect to revisit it again and again—its disjointed nature makes this very easy and immediately valuable.

 ## Recreational

 ### Papers